samtron1412/docs/tech/it/sw/zsh.md

 >**Warning**: It is not recommended to replace the default one line in
 >`/etc/zsh/zprofile` with something other, it'll break the integrality
 >of other packages which provide some scripts in `/etc/profile.d`

+## .zshenv

+_[Read every time]_

+It is always sourced, so it should set environment variables which need to be **updated frequently**. _PATH_ (or its associated counterpart _path_) is a good example because you probably don't want to restart your whole session to make it update.
+By setting it in that file, reopening a terminal emulator will start a new Zsh instance with the _PATH_ value updated.

+But be aware that this file is **read even when Zsh is launched to run a single command** (with the _-c_ option), even by another tool like `make`.
+You should **be very careful to not modify the default behavior of standard commands** as it may break some tools which use them (by setting aliases for example).
+For sure, it is not forbidden as you know what you are doing.

+## .zprofile

+_[Read at login]_

+I personally treat that file like `.zshenv` but for commands and variables which should be set once or which **don't need to be updated frequently**:

+ - environment variables to configure tools (flags for compilation, data folder location, etc.) - configuration which execute commands (like `SCONSFLAGS="--jobs=$(( $(nproc) - 1 ))"`) as it may take some time to execute.

+If you modify that file, you can get the configuration updates by replacing the current shell with a new one as login shell:

+    exec zsh --login

+## .zshrc

+_[Read when interactive]_

+I put here everything needed only for **interactive usage**:

+ - prompt,
+ - command completion,
+ - command correction,
+ - command suggestion,
+ - command highlighting,
+ - output coloring,
+ - aliases,
+ - key bindings,
+ - commands history management,
+ - other miscellaneous interactive tools (auto_cd, manydots-magic)...

+## .zlogin

+_[Read at login]_

+This file is like `.zshprofile`, but is read after `.zshrc`.
+I consider the shell to be fully set up at this time.

+So, I use it to launch external commands which do not modify the shell behaviors (e.g. a login manager).

+## .zlogout

+_[Read at logout][Within login shell]_

+Here, you can clear your terminal or any other resource setup at login.

+## How I choose where to put a setting

+ - it is needed by a **command run non-interactively**: `.zshenv`
+ - it should be **updated on new shell**: `.zshenv`
+ - it runs a command which **may take some time to complete**: `.zprofile`
+ - it is related to **interactive usage**: `.zshrc`
+ - it is a **command to be run when the shell is fully setup**: `.zlogin`
+ - it **releases a resource** acquired at login: `.zlogout`

 # Configuring ZSH